This medication is used to treat symptoms caused by too

 dosage of any medicines without your doctor's approval.

-Calcium carbonate can decrease the absorption of other
+Antacids can interfere with the absorption of many other

 Check the labels on all your prescription and